benjamindkilleen/dlproject/README.md

      conda activate dlproject
      ```

      This will create a new environment with the project installed as an edit-able package.

-### Configure

-TODO: locations that need attention.
+   - **Pip:** Install [Pytorch](https://pytorch.org/get-started/locally/) to ensure GPU available.
+Then:

+     ```bash
+     pip install -r requirements.txt
+     pip install -e .
+     ```

 ## Usage

-The project is separated into "experiments," which are just different `main` functions using the `vertview` library.
-Everything should be run through hydra, specifying the `experiment` group parameter.
+The project is separated into "experiments," which are just different `main` functions.
+Use the `experiment` group parameter to change which experiment is running.
 For example:

 ```bash
 python main.py experiment=mnist
 ```

+The results are then neatly sorted into the newly-created `results` directory (ignored by default).
+This is important for reproduceability, utilizing Hydra's automatic logging and config storage.

 ### Documentation